 The applicant has requested a reduced wetland buffer in combination with the increased height in order to fully utilize the developable portion of the property.
 The applicant has submitted an evaluation from a wetlands biologist (See Attachment 2) that the reduced wetland setback of 20 feet, with a localized encroachment into that buffer for a fill slope adjacent to the PG&E easement to accommodate necessary grading, will not adversely affect the resource values of the wetlands, nor will it affect the watershed hydrology necessary to support the wetlands.
-In addition, there are proposed encroachments into the proposed buffer to accommodate the bio-retention facilities to treat the stormwater runoff from the developed portion of the site.
-The Zoning Code allows such facilities within the buffer, and Staff discussed the encroachment with a senior engineer in Public Works who explained that since the purpose of these facilities is to treat the water before releasing it into the existing wetlands, the encroachment for the bio-retention facilities should be acceptable.
+In addition, there are proposed encroachments into the proposed buffer to accommodate the bio-retention facilities to treat storm water runoff from the developed portion of the site.
+The Zoning Code allows such facilities within the buffer, and Staff discussed the encroachment with a senior engineer in Public

+Works who explained that the purpose of these facilities is to treat the water before releasing it into the existing wetlands.
+As part of the pending environmental review, an evaluation will be conducted to determine if the bio-retention facilities are appropriate given the proximity of the wetlands.